 Potential causes of ADHD include:

-- According to the National Institutes of Health and The National Human Genome Research Institute, people with ADHD often have a close blood relative who also has the disorder.
-Scientists now think there are two specific genes linked with ADHD.
+- Having a close blood relative who also has the disorder: Scientists now think there are two specific genes linked with ADHD.

-- Chemical toxins: New research suggests that your ADHD risks go up if you're exposed to common chemical toxins found in everyday life.
-This includes plastics, cleaning products, and personal-care products, which may affect brain functioning and brain development.
+- Chemical toxins: New research suggests that your ADHD risks go up if you are exposed to common chemical toxins found in everyday life.
+This includes plastics, cleaning products and personal-care products, which may affect the brain's function and development.

-Once you’re diagnosed with ADHD, various lifestyle triggers can make your ADHD symptoms worse:
+Once you are diagnosed with ADHD, various lifestyle triggers can make your ADHD symptoms worse.

-- Stress: Stress can trigger an ADHD episode, and just like it does with people who don't have ADHD, it can make it harder for you to focus and think (making ADHD worse).
+- Stress: Stress can trigger an ADHD episode, and just like it does with people who do not have ADHD, it can make it harder for you to focus and think (making ADHD worse).

-- Food and additives: While diet can't "cure" ADHD, certain ingredients and foods have been shown to improve ADHD or worsen ADHD symptoms.
+- Food and additives: While diet cannot cure ADHD, certain ingredients and foods have been shown to improve ADHD or worsen ADHD symptoms.

 The latter bullet point is key if you or someone you know is journeying through life with ADHD, as dietary changes are something that every single one of us is empowered to take control of and change for the better.

-The Best Foods and Diets for Adults and Children with ADHD
+The Best Foods and Diet for Adults and Children With ADHD

 Because the underlying scientific principles are the same, there are no foods for a specific age range when it comes to ADHD benefits.
 However, many parents and medical professionals start to notice the pros and cons of particular foods at an early age.